 Stephen Woeller, MBA – Co-founder

 Stephen Woeller has spent 20+ years contributing to the financial sustainability of social purpose organizations.
 This has involved raising philanthropic support and private sector investment and reporting on the impact of these investments to individuals, communities, corporations, foundations and governments.
 He is an experienced project manager having spent much of his career contributing to large-scale development projects across a range of sectors.
 In 2010 Woeller began advising corporate clients on social responsibility activities.
-His experience in CSR inevitably led to a focus on program evaluation and evidence-based decision-making.
+His experience in CSR inevitably led to a primary focus on program evaluation and evidence-based decision-making.
 Stephen holds a BA in International Development Studies and MBA in Agribusiness from the University of Guelph.
-He is currently working towards a Credentialed Evaluator (CE) designation through the Canadian Evaluation Society and is pursuing the designation of Credentialed Evaluator (CE).
+He is a member of the Canadian Evaluation Society and is pursuing the designation of Credentialed Evaluator (CE).

 Meredith Davis, MSc – Collaborator, Good Roots Consulting

 Meredith is a strategic planning, evaluation and research specialist with 15 years of experience dedicated to promoting community well-being in Canada and abroad.
 Meredith’s academic and professional work has focused on areas including poverty reduction, food security, rural planning, community economic development, sports and recreation, engagement through storytelling and the performing arts.
 She has a Master of Science degree in planning and community development and formal graduate level education in program evaluation and quantitative and qualitative research methods.
 Meredith is a Credentialed Evaluator with the Canadian Evaluation Society.
 She has also completed training in facilitation, strategic planning, adult education and Social Return on Investment (SROI) analysis.

 Sara Hsiao, MSc, HBSc – Collaborator, Sara Hsiao Consulting